daattali/beautiful-jekyll/capstone/timeline.md

 #### Students rate the projects

 After the capstone fair, the students assign a final rating to the projects.

-#### Partners provide legal documents and declare conflicts of interest

-Before students rate the projects, they should have access to any legal documents they would need to sign in order to work on the project.
-Thus, partners must provide these documents before the rating stage.
-Furthermore, students should be aware of any potential conflicts of interest before rating the project, so partners are asked to declare these as well.

 #### Partners provide data